budhilnigam/Group-1-DS-and-AI-Lab-Project/docs/Milestone 1/Milestone-1.md

 * Inconsistent adherence to repository guidelines
 * Sensitive to prompt design
 * Lack of explicit grounding mechanisms

+  Prior research provides useful benchmarks for LLM-based code tasks.
+The CodeReviewer model by Zhen Li et al. (2022) reports BLEU-4 scores of 0.36–0.41 for code review comment generation.
+In general code-related tasks, models evaluated in Evaluating Large Language Models Trained on Code achieve accuracy between 70% and 85%.
+Additionally, Retrieval-Augmented Generation (RAG) introduced by Patrick Lewis et al. (2020) shows performance improvements of 5–20% in accuracy and relevance, with 8–15% gains in grounding and precision in software engineering tasks.

   6. ## How the Proposed Approach Differs {#how-the-proposed-approach-differs}